 If you or a loved one has suffered injuries as a result of a truck collision, our Council Bluffs truck accident attorneys can handle your case while you concentrate on recovery.
 A driver’s negligent actions should not be your financial responsibility.

-The Berry Law Firm represents truck accident victims in Iowa and Nebraska who are seeking full compensation for their injuries and property damage.
+The Berry Law represents truck accident victims in Iowa and Nebraska who are seeking full compensation for their injuries and property damage.
 Our Iowa personal injury attorneys are available to assist if you require top-rated, professional legal counsel.

 Calculating Damages from an Iowa Truck Accident